per1234/EtherEventQueue/README.md

   - Type: char
 - Returns: none

 `EtherEventQueue.senderIP()` - Get the IP Address of the sender of the most recently received event.
+This function is only available if the modified Ethernet library is installed.
 - Parameter: none
 - Returns: IP Address of the sender of the most recent event.
   - Type: IPAddress